chia-ju-lin/salesforce-account-custom-merge/README.md

 1. Go to the Account Object Manager.
 2. Navigate to the "Buttons, Links, and Actions" section.
-3. Either create a new button or edit an existing one.
-4. Add the following as a URL parameter: masterAccountId={!Account.Id}.
+3. Add the following as a URL parameter: masterAccountId={!Account.Id}.

     ![Alt text](image-3.png)